ausimian/two_faced/README.md

   2. Parent their child processes under a DynamicSupervisor.
   3. Use `TwoFaced.start_child/2,3` to start and initialize the child processes.

-  Handling two-pase initialization means deferring long-running setup tasks via handle_continue/2 callbacks in GenServer or similar OTP behaviours, and handling an acknowledgment message (of type `ack_request()`) to signal completion.
+  Handling two-phase initialization means deferring long-running setup tasks via handle_continue/2 callbacks in GenServer or similar OTP behaviours, and handling an acknowledgment message (of type `ack_request()`) to signal completion.